Canon 650D vs Samsung NX30

 It is notable that the 650D has a microphone port, which is missing on the NX30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 650D and the NX30 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the NX30 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the NX30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Samsung websites.
+Further information on the features and operation of the 650D and NX30 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Samsung NX30 Manual.

 So what is the bottom line?
 Is the Canon 650D better than the Samsung NX30 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.